stephenfuqua/stephenfuqua.github.io/_posts/2024/2024-05-01-bahai-principles-for-climate-action.md

 gladly to any who wish to make use of it.

-As we wound down our conversation, we noted how the knowledge, attribute, and actions imparted by all of the books in the sequence of course teach lessons valuable to those who recognize the need for improved environmental stewardship.
+As we wound down our conversation, we noted how the knowledge, attribute, and actions imparted by all of the books in the sequence of courses teach lessons valuable to those who recognize the need for improved environmental stewardship.
 For example, the topic of consultation is treated many times, most especially in the tenth book.
 The second book introduces the idea of "meaningful conversations" &ndash; aiding the participant to develop the skill of having this very sort of conversation.
 Likewise each book could be linked in some way.

-Finally, we touched briefly on the importance of action: how, in recognizing the imperative for the course of humanity to be shifted onto a sustainable path, we must each determine how we can contribute to individual action while simultaneously supporting collective endeavors.
+Finally, we touched briefly on the importance of action: recognizing the imperative for the course of humanity to be shifted onto a sustainable path, we must each determine how we can contribute to individual action while simultaneously supporting collective endeavors.